noaione/yuusha-shoukan-ln/sources/v03/chapter2x1.md

-I think the cold attitude he had at first was probably just because Miyama-san as also nervous himself, but at least now, I think we've become close enough that I can enjoy hanging out with him like this.It's probably just a bad habit of mine that I've been wary, reading too much into things.
+I think the cold attitude he had at first was probably just because Miyama-san as also nervous himself, but at least now, I think we've become close enough that I can enjoy hanging out with him like this.
+It's probably just a bad habit of mine that I've been wary, reading too much into things.
 In fact, when I talk about games with Miyama-san, the conversation gets really lively.
 Even when he himself was excited about the topic though, he was still being mindful of